 In addition to the above majors, the department also offers programs leading to certification in three special content areas-Art (K-12), Music (K-12), and Language (K-12).
 In general, a student may receive certification in a special content area by completing a content major, a major in Educational Studies, Secondary (replacing 318 with 319), and also completing extra courses as required in order to ensure preparation in the full range of the certificate.
 See the Music section of this catalog for a detailed description of the Music Education program.

 Educational Policy Studies

-- Foundation courses: Two from: EDUC 201, 202, or 203
+- Foundation courses: Two from: EDUC 201, 202, 203, 204 - Political Science Foundations: One from PS 101, 135 - American Public Policy: Two from: PS 234, 241, 305, 307, 311

-- EDUC 204 or EDUC 301

-- American Public Policy: PS 235

-- Educational Policy: EDUC 330